MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-153-Standards-Related-Reinsurance-Risk-Corridors-Risk-Adjustment-Under-Affordable-Care-Act/subpart-D-State-Standards-Related-Risk-Adjustment-Program/section-153.320.md

 ##### § 153.320 Federally certified risk adjustment methodology. #####

-Link to an amendment published at 81 FR 94174, Dec.
-22, 2016.

 (a) *General requirement.* Any risk adjustment methodology used by a State, or HHS on behalf of the State, must be a Federally certified risk adjustment methodology.
 A risk adjustment methodology may become Federally certified by one of the following processes:

-(1) The risk adjustment methodology is developed by HHS and published in the applicable annual HHS notice of benefit and payment parameters; or
+(1) The risk adjustment methodology is developed by HHS and published in advance of the benefit year in rulemaking; or

 (2) An alternate risk adjustment methodology is submitted by a State in accordance with § 153.330, reviewed and certified by HHS, and published in the applicable annual HHS notice of benefit and payment parameters.